jhonpedro/sls-ms-docx-to-pdf/README.md

 #### The environment matters!

 This is why I needed to add a layer to the lambda that generates de PDF.

+Any doubts, open a issue in this project, Or send me a message in my linkedin